Debris from wrecked cargo ship washes onto NZ beaches

 About 390 containers had been safely removed earlier.

-The Rena's captain and navigation officer, both Philippine nationals, have been charged with operating a vessel in a dangerous manner, and releasing toxic substances, which carries a maximum fine of NZ$300,000 ($234,200), or two years in prison.
+The Rena's captain and navigation officer, both Philippine nationals, have been charged with operating a vessel in a dangerous manner, and releasing toxic substances, which carries a maximum fine of NZ$300,000, or two years in prison.

 They are due to appear in court again next month.